Asymptotics of the radiation field for the massless Dirac-Coulomb system: Introduction

 \section{Introduction}

 We consider the long-time asymptotics of solutions of the massless Dirac--Coulomb equation on $\reals \times \reals^{3}$.
-We show that if the initial data (or inhomogeneity) is sufficiently nice, the solution has a complete asymptotic expansion near null infinity.
-The decay rates of the terms in the asymptotic expansion are analogous to resonances and we compute them exactly.
+We show that if the initial data (or source term for the inhomogeneous equation) is sufficiently nice, the solution has a complete asymptotic expansion near null and timelike infinities.
+The decay rates of the terms in the asymptotic expansion are analogous to resonances and we compute them explicitly.
 One way to capture the leading order part of these asymptotics is through the Friedlander radiation field, which is a rescaled restriction of the solution to null infinity $\scri^{+}$.
-We find, as in previous work in related settings~\cite{BVW15,BVW18,BM19}, that the asymptotics of the radiation field as the lapse function $t-r=s \to \infty$ are given by the resonance poles of a Dirac-like operator on hyperbolic space.
+We find, as in previous work in related settings~\cite{BVW15,BVW18,BM19}, that the asymptotics of the radiation field as the lapse function $t-r=s \to \infty$ are given by the resonance poles of a Dirac-type operator (in the sense that its square is principally the Laplacian) on hyperbolic space.